 - A final layout recommendation will be presented for your approval via email.
 Typically, this will be the same design presented to you on the day of signing.
 It will be more of a schematic drawing for permitting purposes at this stage.

 - If our Professional Engineer does not find any reason to modify the original design, we will proceed to city/county permitting.

 - If any changes are recommended, you will receive documentation and we will request for your approval, prior to acquiring a permit.

-- Engineering and design may take up to 2 weeks during the busier months of the year.
+- Engineering and design may take 3 to 4 weeks during the busier months of the year.